Skip-the-line tickets to the Reina Sofía Museum

 - People over the age of 65

-- Students aged 25 and under (for international students is recommended to show the ISIC card)
+- Students aged 25 and under (international students are recommended to show their ISIC card)

-- Holders of youth card or equivalent document
+- Holders of youth cards or equivalent documents

-Reduced admission with accreditation 50% (only at box office) for:
+Reduced admission with accreditation 50% (only at the box office) for:

-- Cultural volunteers, members of official large families, staff employed of museums not attached to the Ministry of Education, Culture and Sport
+- Cultural volunteers, members of official large families, staff employed in museums not connected to the Ministry of Education, Culture and Sport

 The museum has two entrances: